Neradoc/websockets-for-circuitpython/examples/cpython_server/README.md

 -	decimal version of that `16777215`
 -	list of decimal RGB values `(255,255,255)` or `[255,255,255]`
 -	any of: `aqua` `black` `blue` `green` `magenta` `orange` `pink` `purple` `red` `turquoise` `white` `yellow`

+From the board side, you can press buttons, if there are buttons configured, look in the `client.py` script.
+The buttons pressed will be printed out on the server console.